 I will address at a later date my observations on the comments made during the sessions, since for one thing, I haven’t had a chance to listen to the videocasts.
 But I have seen comments made by Dr. Chris Centeno, who was a speaker at the Workshop, and who shared a reference to blog posts made by Mr. Richard Jaffe, Esq.
 I reviewed Mr. Jaffe’s comments in a post he wrote on September 13.
 And I couldn’t believe how peculiar Mr. Jaffe’s comments were.
 So, I would like to address just a couple of the errors Mr. Jaffe perpetrates in his post, since the intent of my posts on the Greyledge blog is to provide a public service in terms of educating the public about scientific, clinical and regulatory aspects of regenerative medicine, and more particularly, translational cell therapy.

 And, boy, do Mr. Jaffe’s comments need to be dealt with.
-This is the link I used to gain access to the post, but I will provide verbatim excerpts as needed.
+This is the (opens in a new tab) I used to gain access to the post, but I will provide verbatim excerpts as needed.
 He wrote: